Kkhalidbinmostafahridoy/Kkhalidbinmostafahridoy/README.md

 Hello!
 I'm **Khalid**, a passionate Full Stack Developer and AI enthusiast from Bangladesh 🇧🇩.

-🛠️ I build scalable web and mobile apps, blending creativity and logic with clean code and modern frameworks.
+🛠️ I build scalable web and mobile applications, combining creativity and logic with clean code and modern frameworks.

 🔍 **What I do:**
 - Front-End Development with React, TailwindCSS, DaisyUI